Travo River: Hydrology

 It drains an area of 128 km2.

 The river wanders through a dense riverine forest, and is joined by many tributaries.

 The upstream section in Zicavo, Cozzano and Chisa flows through a deep valley with many steep rock faces, rapids, waterfalls and pools.

 In the lower valley, where the river forms the boundary between Ventiseri and Solaro, the bed widens towards its mouth.

 It has an average flow of 2.6 m3/s near its mouth.

 There is a significant decrease in flow during the summer, while during periods of intense rain it becomes tumultuous and floods.

 Ecology

 95% of the watershed is covered by natural scrub and forest, while 2.7% is agricultural and 2.3% is used for other purposes.

 The riparian forest is in good condition and is quite dense.

 It is allowed to grow naturally without maintenance.

 The stream has not been dammed or diverted, the banks have not been stabilized and there are no hydraulic structures to affect the fish community.

-Water quality is good or very good depending on the neasures chosen.
+Water quality is good or very good depending on the measures chosen.

 The aquatic environment is rich in biodiversity and includes emblematic species such as Salmo macrostigma trout and eel.

 79% of the drainage basin is recognized as Regional Nature Park and parts as Natura 2000, Important Bird Area and Zone naturelle d'intérêt écologique, faunistique et floristique.